 Using your ELC

-Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELCAS website at www.enhancedlearningcredits.com and is at level 3 or above.
-For full details of how to make the most of your ELC, refer to our in-depth features on pages 10–30.
+Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELCAS website and is at level 3 or above.
+For full details of how to make the most of your ELC, refer to our in-depth features elsewhere on the Quest website

 Find out more